GoogleCloudPlatform/ai-platform-samples/README.md

-:bell: **Please visit [vertex-ai-samples](https://github.com/GoogleCloudPlatform/vertex-ai-samples) for sample code for Vertex AI, Google Cloud's new unified ML platform**.
+:bell: **Please visit [vertex-ai-samples](https://github.com/GoogleCloudPlatform/vertex-ai-samples) for sample code for Vertex AI**.

+Vertex AI is our next generation AI Platform, with many new features that are unavailable in the current platform.
+Migrate your resources to Vertex AI to get the latest machine learning features, simplify end-to-end journeys, and productionize models with MLOps.

 ___
 # Google Cloud AI Platform Products